hebosse/Jupyter-Notebooks/README.md

-# Testing Jupyter-Notebooks
-Testbinder for the new notebooks
+# Testbinder for the new Jupyter Notebooks

 Included are:
 - A Crossref search for DOIs with a funder via a list of ORCID IDs